salzman-lab/SPLASH/nextflow.md

 2. Navigate into the work directory
 3. Launch a pipeline
     1. We can run pipelines by providing the account and repo name of pipeline.
-        1. So for example, `nextflow run kaitlinchaung/stringstats` refers to the pipeline that is stored at https://github.com/kaitlinchaung/stringstats
+        1. So for example, `nextflow run kaitlinchaung/nomad` refers to the pipeline that is stored at https://github.com/kaitlinchaung/nomad
     2. Use the following profiles (which are defined in `nextflow.config`):
         1. `test`, which runs the test dataset that is stored on github
-        2. `sherlock`, which calls the parameters required to run this pipeline on sherlock
+        2. `horence`, which calls the parameters required to run this pipeline on sherlock on the horence, quake, and owners partitions
         3. `singularity`, which calls the containter required to use Singularity to run this pipeline.
 Note that this is interchangeable with `docker` or `conda`
     3. Running the `main` branch of the repo (`-r main`)
     4. Running the latest revision/commit of the repo (`-latest`)